-As already declared in last year's report, the Company, accounting for its continuing operation under the run-off status and the latest evolutions with respect its future operation, hasn't still formed an Audit Committee as prescribed by provisions of the L.4449/2019, while at the same time its works have been integrated at the relevant committee at Group level utilizing the exemption offered in par.2 of article 44.
+As already declared in last year's report, the Company, accounting for its continuing operation under the run-off status, hasn't still formed an Audit Committee prescribed by the provisions of article 44 in L.4449/2017 as adjusted by L. 4706/2020.
+Following the revision of the company's strategy and the relevant discussions with Bank of Greece there is an action plan in place to form the Committee within 2023 in line with 2020 law prescriptions.

 Nevertheless, according to the existing governance structure, the Company regards that the Committees (e.g. ICC- see below) already formed and operating, satisfy the spirit of the law for prudent governance at the great extent although not formally complying with the letter of it.
-This is ensured by the inclusion of the main items of the audit function within the responsibilities of the ICC and therefore the appropriate communication of the results of this committee to the BoD for its necessary decision making process.
+This is ensured by the inclusion of the main items of the audit function within the responsibilities of the ICC and therefore the appropriate communication of the results of this committee to the BoD for its necessary decision-making process.